Gulfport Traumatic Brain Injury Lawyers

 Statute of Limitations for TBIs in Mississippi

 In Mississippi, the statute of limitations for personal injury claims is three years.
-This means that you have three years from the date of your TBI to file a lawsuit against the person or party that caused your injury.
-If you do not file your lawsuit within this three-year period, the court will likely dismiss your claim, and you will lose your right to compensation.
+You must file within three years of the TBI to preserve your right to seek compensation.
+If you miss this deadline, courts will likely dismiss your claim, and you lose the chance to recover damages.

 Determining the Worth of a TBI Claim

-The value of a TBI claim depends on a wide variety of factors.
-That’s why it’s important to consult with a brain injury lawyer in Gulfport before accepting a settlement offer from the insurance company.
+The value of a traumatic brain injury claim depends on factors unique to your circumstances.
+Consulting a brain injury lawyer in Gulfport before accepting an insurance offer protects your long-term interests.

 Here are some of the factors that may affect the value of your claim: